Sustainability science

-Sustainability science first emerged in the 1980s and has become a new academic discipline.
+Sustainability science first emerged in the 1980s and has become a distinct academic discipline.

-Similar to agricultural science or health science, it is an applied science defined by the practical problems it addresses.
 Sustainability science focuses on issues relating to sustainability and sustainable development as core parts of its subject matter.
-It is "defined by the problems it addresses rather than by the disciplines it employs" and "serves the need for advancing both knowledge and action by creating a dynamic bridge between the two".
+Similar to agricultural science and health science, it is largely an applied science.
+Ecologist William C. Clark proposes that it can be usefully thought of as a field "defined by the problems it addresses rather than by the disciplines it employs", and that "serves the need for advancing both knowledge and action by creating a dynamic bridge between the two".

-Sustainability science draws upon the related but not identical concepts of sustainable development and environmental science.
-Sustainability science provides a critical framework for sustainability while sustainability measurement provides the evidence-based quantitative data needed to guide sustainability governance.
+Sustainability science draws upon a broad range of contributory fields in social science and environmental science.
+Sustainability science provides conceptual and analytical frameworks for understanding and responding to sustainability challenges.

+Recent years have seen a growing emphasis on sustainability governance.
+Sustainability measurement provides the evidence-based quantitative data needed to guide decision-making towards agreed sustainability goals and targets.

 History

-Sustainability science began to emerge in the 1980s with a number of foundational publications, including the World Conservation Strategy (1980), the Brundtland Commission's report Our Common Future (1987), and the U.S. National Research Council’s Our Common Journey (1999). and has become a new academic discipline.
+Sustainability science began to develop in the 1980s in response to various foundational publications that articulated the need for knowledge in support of sustainable development, including the World Conservation Strategy (1980), the Brundtland Commission's report Our Common Future (1987), and the U.S. National Research Council’s Our Common Journey (1999).

-This new field of science was officially introduced with a "Birth Statement" at the World Congress "Challenges of a Changing Earth 2001" in Amsterdam organized by the International Council for Science (ICSU), the International Geosphere-Biosphere Programme (IGBP), the International Human Dimensions Programme on Global Environmental Change and the World Climate Research Programme (WCRP).
+Sustainability science was officially introduced as a new international field of science at the World Congress Challenges of a Changing Earth 2001 in Amsterdam, organized by the International Council for Science (ICSU), the International Geosphere-Biosphere Programme (IGBP), the International Human Dimensions Programme on Global Environmental Change and the World Climate Research Programme (WCRP).

-The field reflects a desire to give the generalities and broad-based approach of "sustainability" a stronger analytic and scientific underpinning as it "brings together scholarship and practice, global and local perspectives from north and south, and disciplines across the natural and social sciences, engineering, and medicine".
-Ecologist William C. Clark proposes that it can be usefully thought of as "neither 'basic' nor 'applied' research but as a field defined by the problems it addresses rather than by the disciplines it employs" and that it "serves the need for advancing both knowledge and action by creating a dynamic bridge between the two".
+The field reflects a desire to give the generalities and broad-based approach of sustainability a stronger analytic and scientific underpinning.
+As it has developed and consolidated, it has brought together "scholarship and practice, global and local perspectives from north and south, and disciplines across the natural and social sciences, engineering, and medicine".

-Definition

-All the various definitions of sustainability themselves are as elusive as the definitions of sustainable developments themselves.
-In an 'overview' of demands on their website in 2008, students from the yet-to-be-defined Sustainability Programming at Harvard University stressed it thusly:

-'Sustainability' is problem-driven.
-Students are defined by their problems.
-They draw from practice.
-Susan W. Kieffer and colleagues, in 2003, suggest sustainability itself:
+Scope